Brownfield land: Commercial and residential

+Solar landfill

+A solar landfill is a repurposed used landfill that is converted to a solar array solar farm.

 Regulation

 United States

-In the United States, Brownfield regulation and development is largely governed by state environmental agencies in cooperation with the Environmental Protection Agency (EPA).
+In the United States, brownfield regulation and development is governed mainly by state environmental agencies in cooperation with the Environmental Protection Agency (EPA).
 In 1995, the EPA launched the Brownfields Program, which was expanded in 2002 with the Brownfields Law.

-The EPA, together with local and national government, can provide technical help and some funding for assessment and cleanup.
-From 2002 through 2013, the EPA awarded nearly 1,000 grants for clean up, for a total of almost $190 million.
+The EPA and local and national governments can provide technical help and some funding for assessment and cleanup.
+From 2002 through 2013, the EPA awarded nearly 1,000 clean-up grants for almost $190 million.
 It can also provide tax incentives for cleanup that is not paid for outright; specifically, cleanup costs are fully tax-deductible in the year they are incurred.
 Many of the most important provisions on liability relief are contained in state codes that can differ significantly from state to state.

 United Kingdom

 In the United Kingdom, regulation of contaminated land comes from Part IIA of the Environmental Protection Act 1990; responsibility falls on local authorities to create a "contaminated land register".
-For sites with dubious past and present uses the Local Planning Authority may ask for a desktop study, which is sometimes implemented as a condition in planning applications.
-However by definition land that is derelict or underused is highly unlikely to be determined as contaminated land - especially due to risks to human health.
+For sites with dubious past and present uses, the local planning authority may ask for a desktop study, which is sometimes implemented as a condition in planning applications.
+However by definition land that is derelict or underused is highly unlikely to be determined as contaminated land – primarily due to risks to human health.

 The key regulation of brownfield land is through the land use planning system when a new land use is being considered.